 The banking giant could be directing some of its massive $12 billion investment in technology to Blockchain and DeFi-related developments.

-JPMorgan investment bank CEO Jamie Dimon acknowledged that blockchain technology and decentralized finance (DeFi) could be of great use.
-Dimon, who has long been a skeptic of Bitcoin and cryptocurrencies, modestly praised the distributed technology to shareholders.
+JPMorgan CEO: DeFi and Blockchain are Real Technologies.
+JPM CEO Jamie Dimon acknowledged that blockchain technology and decentralized finance (DeFi) could be useful.
+Dimon, who has long been skeptical of Bitcoin and cryptocurrencies, modestly praised the distributed technology to shareholders.
 News outlet Forbes picked up excerpts from the letter.

 We believe there are many uses where a blockchain can replace or enhance contracts, data ownership, and other functionality; however, for some purposes.